kesot/certification_backend/README.md

-This is my part of team project developed as study project in university.
+This is my part of university team project.

 Based on webApi 2 with Entity Framework.

+Provided with Web API Help Page.

 Also contains some tests.